RomanShtyk/books/team/software_engineering_at_google.md

 * Automation is critical for scaling the process.
 * The code review itself provides a historical record.

+### Part X, Documentation

+* Documentation is hugely important over time and scale.
+* Documentation changes should leverage the existing developer workflow.
+* Keep documents focused on one purpose.
+* Write for your audience, not yourself.

 [//]: # (183)